hapax/hapax.github.io/assets/bh-kids.md

 One of the weird things about black holes is that temperature is inversely proportional to mass $M$, as we can see directly here.
 As it gets smaller, it gets hotter!
+This has a rather interesting astrophysical implication.
+It turns out that the universe also glows like a lump of coal, a sort of afterimage of the Big Bang called the *cosmic microwave background* (CMB).
+The "microwave" comes from the fact that the predominant wavelength is in the microwave band, correspond by Wien's law to a temperature of around $3 \text{ K}$.
+A lump of coal sitting in space will cool down until it reaches this temperature, at which point it will settle into thermal equilibrium with the CMB.
+The black holes in equilibrium with empty space have a Schwarzschild radius

+$$
+R \sim \frac{hc}{kT} = \frac{(6.62 \times 10^{-34})(3 \times 10^8)}{(1.38 \times
+10^{-23})(3)} \text{ m} = 5 \text{ mm},
+$$

+about the size of an ant.
+This raises the question: is the universe filled with ant-sized black holes?
+The answer is no for two reasons.
+First, the amount of time it takes for an astrophysical black hole to reach this stage is many times the age of universe, so black holes formed from stars just haven't had a chance to reach the ant phase yet.
+But even if there is some other process that allows these ant-sized black holes to form quickly, their equilibrium with the CMB is unstable.

 <!-- Max Planck, one of the founding fathers of quantum mechanics, came up
 with a general formula for the amount of energy in a photon of